T-vaccari/T-vaccari.github.io/_posts/2024-07-20-NeuralNetworkP1.md

 ## Creating a Neural Network
 Now we will look more deeply on how to create a net by little steps.
 ### Create one artifical neuron
-Now we can create an [artifcial neuron](https://en.wikipedia.org/wiki/Artificial_neuron) with two inputs.
+Now we can create an [artificial neuron](https://en.wikipedia.org/wiki/Artificial_neuron) with two inputs.
 This is an example of how does a neuron work :
 ```python
     #Inputs x1,x1